savelee/leeboonstra-new/source/_posts/abstract-topic9.md

 ---
-title: 'How to set up your conversational analytics'
+title: 'Let's be honest, how does LLM and Generative AI really work?'
 categories:
   - Abstract
 class: Abstracts
-date: 2020-09-18 11:45:17
+date: 2023-06-10 11:45:17
-alias: /developer/analytics/
+alias: /developer/generativeai/
 hidden: true
 tags:
-  - chatbots
+  - Generative AI
-  - voicebots
+  - Large Language Models
-  - callbots
+  - LLMs
-  - analytics
+  - Bard
-  - Dialogflow
+  - PaLM
-  - Dashboards
+  - LaMDA
-  - Looker
+  - ChatGPT
-  - Insights
+  - Conversational AI
 ---

-**Type**: Keynote / Breakout Talk
+**Type**: Keynote Talk
-**Time**: 20min - 50min
+**Time**: 20min - 45min
 **Level**: Beginners
-**Audience**: Decision makers, Conversational AI practitioners, Developers
+**Audience**: This talk is intended for a general audience, including beginners and those with some familiarity with artificial intelligence.

 <!--more-->

-It appears that most organizations employing conversational platforms, like chatbots and voicebots, rarely use analytics.
-This is a missed opportunity since a well-designed and smart use of analytics can be crucial to improving the customer experience.

-In this session Lee Boonstra, Developer Advocate for Conversational AI @ Google, and author of the book: [The Definitive Guide to Conversational AI with Dialogflow & Google Cloud](https://www.apress.com/gp/book/9781484270134) will guide you through all the different kinds of data you can consider monitoring in your conversational analytics.

-You will learn how to collect data from your voice and chatbots, and more importantly: how to translate all of your collected data into actual actions to improve conversational implementations.
+*A non-technical explanation of the inner workings of Generative AI*

+Everyone is talking about it: Generative AI and Large Language Models.
+To really understand what you can do with them, how to refine them for your own use, but also what the dangers are, it helps to understand how these models work.

+LLMs are trained on massive datasets of text and code, and can generate text, translate languages, write different kinds of creative content, and answer your questions in an informative way.

+In this talk, Lee Boonstra, Software Engineer Tech Lead and advocate will provide a beginner's guide to LLMs and generative AI technology.
+She explains what these technologies are, how they work, and what they can be used for.
+Let's be honest and also discuss the potential risks and benefits of these technologies, and how we can ensure that they are used for good and not for harm.

+* Introduction to LLMs and generative AI technology
+* How LLMs and generative AI technology work
+* Use cases for LLMs and generative AI technology
+* Risks and benefits of LLMs and generative AI technology
+* The future of LLMs and generative AI technology